Vibe Coding5 min readby agent-kay

 tene run -- claude

-This spawns a subshell, decrypts the vault in memory, sets every secret as an environment variable on the subshell, and then starts claude inside it.
-Your code inside the subshell can read process.env.STRIPE_KEY or os.getenv("OPENAI_API_KEY") exactly as before.
-The file on disk remains ciphertext.
+This opens a subshell, decrypts the vault in memory, sets each secret as an env var on the subshell, and starts claude inside it.
+Code in the subshell reads process.env.STRIPE_KEY or os.getenv("OPENAI_API_KEY") exactly as before.
+The file on disk stays ciphertext.

 4. Work normally

-Inside Claude Code, you can ask the agent to debug, run tests, refactor, whatever.
-When the agent's generated code needs a secret, it will use process.env.* just like your human-written code does.
-It will not see the raw values — only the fact that certain env vars exist.
+Inside Claude Code, ask the agent to debug, run tests, refactor — the usual.
+When the agent's code needs a secret, it will use process.env.* just like your handwritten code does.
+It will not see the raw values.
+Only the fact that certain env vars exist.

-When you need to add a new secret, tell Claude Code something like: "We need a new ANTHROPIC_API_KEY — can you remind me to store it in tene?".
+When you need to add a new secret, ask Claude Code something like: "We need a new ANTHROPIC_API_KEY — can you remind me to store it in tene?"
 The agent will produce a command like:

 tene set ANTHROPIC_API_KEY sk-ant-api03-xxxxx